 Design Overview

-In the following diagrams and tables, the design of the adjacent construction is described.
+The diagrams and tables below describe the design of the adjacent construction.
 Please pay particular attention to the connection areas, as any deviation will affect the overall accuracy and rigidity of the roller bearing.

 To avoid degradation of bearing friction torque, accuracy requirements, and operating characteristics, the recommended tolerances must not be exceeded.